Head of Continence and Pelvic Health

-Tamara is a gender and pelvic health physiotherapist with a Masters degree in Continence and Women’s Health.
-She is an Australian Physiotherapy Association Titled Women’s, Men’s, and Pelvic Health physiotherapist and has completed advanced clinical practice training in fitting and managing pessaries.
-Tamara also works at Curtin University in Continence and Women’s Health, where she is a clinical supervisor for the undergraduate physiotherapy students and a guest lecturer for the postgraduate physiotherapy students.
+Tamara is a gender and pelvic health physiotherapist with a Masters degree in Continence and Pelvic Health Physiotherapy.
+She is an Australian Physiotherapy Association Titled Women’s, Men’s, Continence and Pelvic Health physiotherapist and has completed advanced clinical practice training in fitting and managing pessaries.
+Tamara also works at Curtin University in Continence and Pelvic Health Physiotherapy, where she is a clinical supervisor for the undergraduate physiotherapy students and a guest lecturer for the postgraduate physiotherapy students.
 She has a personal interest in pelvic pain management, including endometriosis, and a special interest in trans health needs.
 Tamara is passionate about working with people of all sexualities and genders.

 Prior to university Tamara studied a higher education course in Dance Performance, specialising in ballet at the National College of Dance.
 She has completed her Crossfit Level One Trainer Course and Crossfit Coaches Prep Course, and is passionate about helping people with pelvic floor dysfunction continue or return to high impact and loaded exercise.